 What Information Do You Need?
 Is There Anything I Can Do or Bring to My Appointment?

-• Family history: Mention If any of your siblings, parents, grandparents, or other relatives have had any medical conditions such as diabetes, seizures, Parkinson’s, high blood pressure etc.
+• Family history: Mention if any of your siblings, parents, grandparents, or other relatives have had any medical conditions such as diabetes, seizures, blood clotting disorders, high blood pressure, etc.

-• List of medications, both recreational, prescribed, and over the counter, including vitamins and supplements: If any of these are harmful to a fetus, you may need to be weaned off them, change prescriptions or modify dosages, if at all possible, before your anticipated pregnancy.
+• Medication history: Recreational, prescribed, and over the counter, including vitamins and supplements: If any of these are harmful to a fetus, you may need to be weaned off them, change prescriptions or modify dosages, if at all possible, before your anticipated pregnancy.
 It is also important to disclose if you smoke or drink alcoholic beverages regularly or consume excessive amounts of caffeine.

 • Health history: List any medical conditions, chronic or not, which you may be suffering from presently or may have suffered in the past.
 What may seem trivial to you could be important and enables us to judge whether these can affect your pregnancy or ability to conceive.
 Even childhood illnesses you’ve long since recovered from, such as asthma, mild heart murmurs, or measles should be documented.

-• Surgical history: Any and all surgeries, past or pending, should be brought to our attention no matter how many years ago they took place, especially any gynecological procedures such as fibroid removal, biopsies, etc. Mention any abnormal Pap smears or other findings you any have been diagnosed with in the past.
+• Surgical history: Any and all surgeries, past or pending, should be brought to our attention no matter how many years ago they took place, especially any gynecological procedures such as fibroid removal, biopsies, etc. Mention any abnormal Pap smears or other findings previously diagnosed.
 You should also disclose if you have ever had any blood transfusions.

-• Previous pregnancies, caesareans and/or miscarriages: Whether you delivered a full term healthy baby or had complications, you should inform us so that we can do everything within the scope of our expertise to avoid repeating the latter scenario.
+• Pregnancy history: List caesarean and/or miscarriages: Whether you delivered a full term healthy baby or had complications, you should inform us so that we can do everything within the scope of our expertise to avoid repeating the latter scenario.

-• Birth control and menstrual cycle: It is important for us to know if your period is typically regular or irregular in order to pinpoint ovulation times and facilitate subsequent successful conception.
-We can also recommend how long you need to stop using your birth control before you try to become pregnant, depending on the type you may be using.
+• Gynecological history: Include current and prior birth control and menstrual cycle patterns to better pinpoint ovulation times and facilitate subsequent conception.
+We also need to know how long and the regularity of your period.
+We can also recommend how long you need to stop using your birth control before you try to become pregnant, as this varies by method of birth control.

 • Sexually transmitted diseases: We are not here to judge, only to help.
-Genital herpes, hepatitis, syphilis, and other such diseases can drastically hurt you and your baby, and may even jeopardize your capability to reproduce.
-Complete honesty on your part can prevent tragedy.
+Genital herpes, hepatitis, syphilis, chlamydia, gonorrhea, trichomoniasis, and other such diseases can drastically hurt you and your baby, and may even jeopardize your capability to reproduce.
+Complete honesty on your part can improve pregnancy outcomes.
 Your secrets are safe with us.